fraunhofer-igd-iva/resize-component/README.md

     }

 The sizeSettings will be replaced by the ResizeComponent, and MyAwesomeChart will receive the props sizeSettings = {width: number, height: number}.

+### How to use it with TypeScript
+MyAwesomeChart can simply receive and integrate the props from the wrapping ResizeComponent via:

+    import ResizeComponent, {InjectedProps} from "@iva/resize-component";
+    ...
+    class MyAwesomeChart extends React.Component<MyProps & InjectedProps> {
+        ...
+    }
+    export default ResizeComponent()(MyAwesomeChart);

 ### Examples